kecambahlinux/jQuery-Mathenticate/readme.md

 ## Mathenticate Properties

+###`attrs`

+Pass any key:value pairs that you want to be attributes for the mathenticate element.

+	attrs: {
+		class: 'text input',
+		id: 'mathenticate-box'
+	}

 ###`bounds`

 Upper and lower bounds for the equation constants to be randomly chosen from.
 By default 2 numbers will be randomly chosen between 1 and 10.